$500 Million T-Mobile Data Breach Class Action Settlement

 What is the T-Mobile Data Breach Class Action?

-A $350 Million class action settlement has been agreed upon with T-Mobile.
+A nearly $500 Million class action settlement has been agreed upon with T-Mobile.
 That makes this class action settlement the second largest data breach related class action settlement after Equifax's 2017 data breach settlement, which is accepting claims in an extended claim filings period through December 2024.
-The equifax class action allows claimants who were affected by the data breach to claim up to $20,000 in losses.
+The equifax class action allows claimants who were affected by a massive data breach to claim up to $20,000 in losses.
 While the total damages are estimated to exceed the class action settlement fund amount, there was substantial money on the table provided in the Equifax Class Action with at least $600,000,000 promised as payouts via an agreed settlement.

 While T-Mobile has not officially accepted any wrongdoing, the $350 Million T-Mobile class action settlement fund aims to resolve consumer issues by providing relief in the form of monetary damages, as well as internal changes to T-Mobile security policies moving forward.
 In addition to payments made to T-Mobile customers and consumers who were directly impacted, T-Mobile has promised to invest $150 Million into its own security infrastructure.

 T-Mobile Data Breach 2021

 T-Mobile had originally reported a cybersecurity incident that was announced on August 16, 2021.
 The T-Mobile data breach had reportedly led to the theft of nearly 77 million consumers' personally identifiable information.
 This included database information such as social security numbers, driver's identification, unique IMEI's and identification codes for customer cell phones, addresses, dates of birth, and so forth.
 The list is extensive.